Zach Pascal Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 - Pascal, in seven matchups, had a touchdown catch four times.
 And he had multiple TDs in two of those four games.

-- The Texans are allowing 267.2 passing yards per game this season, the NFL's 15th-ranked pass defense.
+- The 267.2 passing yards the Texans yield per game makes them the NFL's 15th-ranked pass defense this season.

-- The Texans have allowed seven passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.
+- The Texans have given up seven touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Ravens, Pascal hauled in three passes for 48 yards (16 yards per catch) while being targeted five times.
+- Pascal put together a 48-yard performance against the Ravens last week on three catches (16 yards per catch) while being targeted five times.

-- Over his last three outings, Pascal's nine receptions have yielded 123 yards (41.0 ypg).
-He's been targeted 17 times.
+- Over his last three outings, Pascal has collected 123 yards on nine catches, averaging 41.0 yards per game on 17 targets.

 Pascal's Indianapolis Teammates